twilio/video-quickstart-ios/MultiPartyExample/README.md

 <kbd><img width="360px" src="../images/quickstart/multi-party-home-screen.png"/></kbd>

 Tapping "Connect" will authorize your Client, and then connect to a Room sharing audio and video.
 Once you've connected, video from up to 3 Remote Participants is shown, and the most recent dominant speaker is highlighted.
-Single tap on your Participant to mute and un-mute audio.
-Double tap on your Participant to switch the camera from front to back.
+Single tap on your  Participant to switch the camera from front to back.
+Double tap on your Participant to change the video aspect of the video view.

 ### Known Issues